0aax/jianpu/README.md

 # jianpu

-Temperamental program for [简谱 : jiǎnpǔ](https://en.wikipedia.org/wiki/Numbered_musical_notation) typesetting.
+Temperamental program for [简谱 : jiǎnpǔ](https://en.wikipedia.org/wiki/Numbered_musical_notation) engraving.
 Please keep in mind that I only play the 柳琴 : liǔqín so this program's capabilities are mainly geared towards plucked instruments.

+## Notes
+- Each platform has its own unique font rendering methods.
+This program was developed and tested exclusively on Fedora 30, therefore I expect that the same engraved composition will look different on other platforms.

-## Todos
+## Todo
 [] Change direction symbol if used with a chord.
 [] Render characters individually to mitigate cross-platform kerning and tracking differences.